Culture-driven finance

 Identifying my point of action

-Building a business case to secure buy-in and funding for inclusive service initiatives.
+With limited time, I focused on the first stage: building a business case to secure buy-in and funding for inclusive service initiatives.

 The process in picture.